Roland Mathias

-Early life
+Biography

 Mathias was born at Talybont-on-Usk, south-east of Brecon in Powys, in 1915 and brought up mostly in England and Germany.
 He graduated in history from Jesus College, Oxford.
 Days Enduring (1942) was his first poetry collection.
 He was a pacifist, and was twice gaoled in World War II as a conscientious objector.
-His career was in teaching, in Wales and elsewhere in the UK, notably serving as Headmaster of King Edward VI Five Ways School, Bartley Green, Birmingham from 1964 to 1969.
-He retired to Brecon in 1969 and died in 2007; buried at Aber Chapel on the outskirts of Talybont on Usk.
+His career was in teaching, in Wales and elsewhere in the UK, and he was headmaster of King Edward VI Five Ways School, Bartley Green, Birmingham, from 1964 to 1969.
+He retired to Brecon in 1969 and died in 2007; he is buried at Aber Chapel on the outskirts of Talybont on Usk.

-His son, Jonathan Glyn Mathias, known as Glyn Mathias, is a well known political correspondent.
+His son, Jonathan Glyn Mathias, known as Glyn Mathias, is a political journalist.

 Honours and awards

 The Roland Mathias Prize, a literary award, is administered by the Brecknock Society and Museum Friends and is named in his honour.

 There are collections of manuscripts and correspondence of Roland Mathias and of The Anglo-Welsh Review in the National Library of Wales.